keithwhor/nodal/README.md

 ## Stateless Dogma

 It's important to note that Nodal is meant for **stateless** API services.
-This means you should not rely on on memory within a specific process to serve multiple requests, and Nodal will use process clustering (even in development) to actively discourage this practice.
+This means you should not rely on memory within a specific process to serve multiple requests, and Nodal will use process clustering (even in development) to actively discourage this practice.
 If you need to work with unstructured data for rapid prototyping, *connect Nodal to a PostgreSQL database* and use the "JSON" field